Menna-2003/Menna-2003/README.md

 ## 🌟 **About Me**

 I'm a motivated web developer with hands-on experience leading a web department and teaching students.
 My skills in public speaking, teamwork, and problem-solving have been shaped by various student activities.
-I’m currently pursuing a Bachelor's degree in Computer and Information Science and have experience in full stack web development, focusing on **React**, **Angular**, and **ASP.NET Core 8**.
+I’m currently pursuing a Bachelor's degree in Computer and Information Science and have experience in full stack web development, focusing on **Angular**, and **ASP.NET Core 8**.

 ---